 Just a few steps from Bob Parks’ bronze horse fountain is Berdena’s, an aesthetic specialty coffee shop.
 Think yellow print walls, drips of indoor plants, a glass display of fresh-baked pastries.
 You’ll want to order a muffin or scone and sit alongside the window overlooking the heart of Old Town.

-Cartel Coffee Lab is an Arizona area chain (coming soon to Palm Springs and Austin) known for its cold brews.
+Cartel Roasting Co is an Arizona area chain (now in Palm Springs) known for its cold brews.
 It’s a hipster coffeehouse with latte-art driven drinks, lots of outlets, and an artsy vibe.
 The drinks aren’t sweet but are decent for a tourist-centered Old Town establishment.

 Ruze Cake House